Fissured Tongue

 Fissured Tongue Treatment

-The person with the cracked tongue needs to clean the food residues on the tongue.
-In this respect, it is important for the person to maintain proper oral care, such as regular brushing of the upper surface of the tongue.
+The person with a cracked tongue needs to clean the food residues on the tongue.
+In this respect, the person needs to maintain proper oral care, such as regular brushing of the upper surface of the tongue.

 If a person does not clean their tongue regularly, bacteria and plaque can collect there, causing bad breath and an increased chance of tooth decay.
 It will be beneficial for the person to continue routine dental care.
 People with a grooved tongue should visit their dentist at least twice a year for a professional oral cleaning.